fyellin/PuzzleSolver/README.md

 For example "This clue is a square", "This clue is prime", "This clue is a multiple of 17" are all constraints that are specified in the generator.

-* Certain constraints indicate a relationship between two clues.
+* Certain constraints indicate a relationship between two or more clues.
 These are added to the `ConstraintSolver`.
 For example the following two lines force d3 to be a multiple of a1, and force d3 to be the product of d1 and d2.